omarreis/vsop2013/planetfun/README.md

 # Planet textures

-Planets are represented by TSpheres with light reflecting surfaces ( TLightMaterialSource ) The Texture property is a bitmap that is mapped to the sphere, on a reverse-Mercator projection.
+Planets are represented by TSpheres with light reflecting surfaces ( TLightMaterialSource ) The Texture property is a bitmap that is mapped to the sphere on a reverse-Mercator projection.

-Most planet textures are *not* included in this repository ( TForm planets have blank textures ) Except for sky background texture, which is included ( see Documents folder for deployment info )
+Most planet textures are *not* included in this repository ( TForm planets have blank textures ).
+Except for sky background texture, which is included ( see Documents folder for deployment info )

 I used textures from this website:

 *Solar System Scope*   https://www.solarsystemscope.com/textures/

-Steps to complete PlanetFun assets:
+If you want to build and deploy PanetFun follow these steps to complete assets:

-* Download texture images: ex: 2k_earth_daymap.jpg, 2k_jupiter.jpg, 2k_mars.jpg, 2k_mercury.jpg, 2k_moon.jpg, 2k_neptune.jpg, 2k_saturn.jpg, 2k_stars_milky_way.jpg, 2k_uranus.jpg, 2k_venus_surface.jpg and PlutoTexture.jpg
+* Download images from Solar System Scope.
+Program uses 2k_earth_daymap.jpg, 2k_jupiter.jpg, 2k_mars.jpg, 2k_mercury.jpg, 2k_moon.jpg, 2k_neptune.jpg, 2k_saturn.jpg, 2k_stars_milky_way.jpg, 2k_uranus.jpg, 2k_venus_surface.jpg and PlutoTexture.jpg
-* Deploy these files to Documents folder
+* Deploy files to Documents folder
 * Deploy files SkyMapLinesNames.png and SkyMapPlain.png from this repository:

 PlanetFun deployments: https://github.com/omarreis/vsop2013/tree/master/Documents